French style is not about having more; it’s about choosing pieces that work hard.

 9. Trench Coat

 A trench coat is a staple in any French woman’s closet.
-Whether you’re transitioning from Winter to Spring or Fall to Winter, a trench coat is an important piece.
+For city travel, a trench coat is ideal because it’s lightweight, weather-appropriate and polished.
+A trench coat is ideal for days filled with movement without needing an outfit change.
 There are several different styles and lengths, so pick the one that works best for you.
 A classic trench coat is a relaxed fit and hits at or just above the knee.

 10. Black Trousers

-In the last few years black trousers have transitioned from a mostly-only-workwear item to an almost-everywhere wardrobe essential.
-It really comes down to great tailoring.
-If you have a pair of tailored black pants, you can easily dress them down with a cardigan and sneakers or pair them with a silk camisole and blazer for a more formal look.
-A classic straight leg or slightly cropped slim pant is always a classic style, but I also love a wide-legged trouser that you can wear casually, but still delivers a refined and timeless look without looking like you’ve spent the whole day in workwear.
+In the last few years, black trousers have transitioned from a traditional workwear item to an essential wardrobe staple and it all comes down to great tailoring.
+If you have a pair of tailored black pants, dress them down with a cardigan and sneakers or pair them with a silk camisole and blazer for a more formal look.
+A classic straight-leg or slightly cropped slim pant is always timeless, but a wide-legged trouser can be worn casually and still deliver a refined and polished look.

 11. Ballet Flats

-A pair of ballet flats can elevate an otherwise causal outfit.
-And while there are plenty of styles to choose from, one of the most iconic French ballet flats is the cap-toe flat.
-This timeless two-tone style made famous by Chanel, can add an extra bit or contrast or interest to an outfit, while still keeping it classic.
+Ballet flats easily elevate an otherwise causal outfit.
+They are polished, yet comfortable and while there are many different styles to choose from, one of the most iconic French ballet flats is the cap-toe flat.
+This timeless two-tone style made famous by Chanel, adds an extra bit of contrast and interest to an outfit, while still keeping it classic.
 A traditional cap-toe flat combines taupe and black, which means that this shoe can be paired with most outfits as a neutral.
 Pair ballet flats with straight-leg or slim jeans or black trousers that hit at the ankle.
-This pant length shows both the shoe and the pant in equal contrast and proportion to one another.
+This length shows both the shoe and the pant in equal contrast and proportion to one another.

 12. Leather Jacket